spatie/spatie.be/resources/views/front/pages/guidelines/pages/laravel-php.md

       // condition A and B passed
    }
    else {
-     // conditionB A passed, B failed
+     // condition A passed, B failed
    }
 }
 else {
-   // conditionB A failed
+   // condition A failed
 }
 ```